-The course is a contracting course for international researchers, lecturers and doctoral students at Uppsala University.
+The course is offered as contract education for international researchers, lecturers and doctoral students at Uppsala University.

 Upon completing the course, international researchers, lecturers and doctoral students with foreign education backgrounds and native languages other than the Scandinavian languages and Finnish, will have to acquired basic skills in the Swedish language and some knowledge about Swedish culture and society.

 Part 1.
 Reading Comprehension and Writing Proficiency (4.5 credits) After completing the course, students will:

 be able to demonstrate knowledge of and apply fairly accurately the rules of Swedish language structure